-With regard to our platform technologies, we own or have rights in patents and patent applications directed to our SIMPLE AntibodyTM discovery platform, the ABDEGTM and NHance® platforms and the POTELLIGENT® platform.
+With regard to our platform technologies, we own or have rights in patents and patent applications directed to our SIM-PLE AntibodyTM discovery platform, the ABDEGTM and NHance® platforms and the POTELLIGENT® platform.

-With regard to our SIMPLE AntibodyTM discovery platform, we own a patent family containing six issued U.S. patents with composition of matter claims directed to chimeric antibodies containing variable domains comprising CDRs obtained from conventional heterotetrameric llama antibodies fused to one or more domains of a human antibody, polynucleotides encoding such chimeric antibodies, libraries of expression vectors comprising cDNA sequences encoding camelid antibodies, method claims directed to the preparation of such chimeric antibodies, and methods of modulating the binding of a human target antigen to its ligand or receptor by administering such a chimeric antibody.
+With regard to our SIMPLE AntibodyTM discovery platform, we own a patent family containing six issued U.S. patents with composition of matter claims directed to chimeric antibodies containing variable domains comprising CDRs obtained from conventional heterotetrameric llama antibodies fused to one or more domains of a human antibody, polynucle-otides encoding such chimeric antibodies, libraries of expression vectors comprising cDNA sequences encoding camelid antibodies, method claims directed to the preparation of such chimeric antibodies, and methods of modulating the binding of a human target antigen to its ligand or receptor by administering such a chimeric antibody.
 The U.S. patents are expected to expire in 2029 to 2033.
-In addition, the patent family contains patents that have been granted in Australia, Europe and Israel, and at least five patent applications pending in various other countries and regions in North America, Europe and Asia.
-In addition, we have a second patent family containing patents granted in the United States and Australia, and eight patent applications pending in the United States and other countries in North America, Europe and Asia, with composition of matter claims directed to a chimeric antibody containing variable regions with CDRs derived from a llama antibody and certain amino acid substitutions corresponding to amino acids present in a human germline variable region.
-The granted U.S. patent and the pending U.S. patent application, if issued as a patent, are expected to expire in 2029.
+In addition, the patent family contains patents that have been granted in Australia, Canada, Europe, United Kingdom, Israel, India and Japan, and pending applications in China and Japan (divisional).
+In addition, we have a second patent family containing patents granted in the United States (two), Australia, Europe, United Kingdom, Israel, India and Japan, and one patent application pending in Canada, with composition of matter claims directed to a chimeric antibody containing variable regions with CDRs derived from a llama antibody and certain amino acid substitutions corresponding to amino acids present in a human germline variable region.
+The granted patents have a basic patent expiry date in 2031.

-With regard to the ABDEGTM platform, we co-own with, and exclusively license from, the University of Texas, a patent family containing a pending U.S. patent application with composition of matter claims directed to an isolated FcRn-antagonist comprising an variant immunoglobulin Fc region having an increased affinity for an Fc gamma receptor relative to a wild-type IgG1 Fc region, and method of use claims directed to a method of using such an FcRn-antagonist to treat certain antibody mediated disorders.
-The U.S. patent application, if issued as a U.S. patent, is expected to expire in 2034.
-In addition, we have at least 10 patent applications pending in various other countries and regions in North America, South America, Europe and Asia.
-In addition, we own a second patent family containing pending patent applications in the United States and 14 other jurisdictions with claims directed to methods of reducing the serum levels of an Fc-containing agent in a subject by administering to the subject an FcRn-antagonist containing a variant immunoglobulin Fc region containing certain amino acid substitutions.
+With regard to the ABDEGTM platform, we co-own with, and exclusively license from, the University of Texas, a patent family containing a granted U.S. patent with composition of matter claims directed to an isolated FcRn-antagonist comprising an variant immunoglobulin Fc region having an increased affinity for an Fc gamma receptor relative to a wild-type IgG1 Fc region, and method of use claims directed to a method of using such an FcRn-antagonist to treat certain antibody mediated disorders.
+The U.S. patentis expected to expire in 2036.
+In addition, in this patent family, we also have granted patents in Australia, China, Eurasia, Europe, Japan, Mexico, New Zealand and Singapore, and we have 13 patent applications pending in U.S. (divisional) and various other countries and regions in North America, South America, Europe, Asia and South Africa.
+The granted patents have a basic expiry date in 2034.
+In addition, we own a second patent family containing pending patent applications in the United States and 15 other jurisdictions with claims directed to methods of reducing the serum levels of an Fc-containing agent in a subject by administering to the subject an FcRn-antagonist containing a variant immunoglobulin Fc region containing certain amino acid substitutions.
 A U.S. patent, if issued from the U.S. patent application, is expected to expire in 2036.

 With regard to the NHance® platform, we have exclusively licensed from the University of Texas two U.S. patents with composition of matter claims directed to an IgG molecule comprising a variant human Fc domain, and method of use claims directed to a method of blocking FcRn function in a subject by providing to the subject such an IgG molecule.
-The U.S. patents are expected to expire in 2027 to 2028.
+The U.S. patents are expected to expire earliest in 2027 to 2028.
 The patent family also includes a granted European patent.

-With regard to the POTELLIGENT® platform, which is currently used in the production of our cusatuzumab and ARGX-111 product candidates, we have non-exclusively licensed from BioWa certain patent rights that relate to different aspects of the POTELLIGENT® platform.
+With regard to the POTELLIGENT® platform, which is currently used in the production of our cusatuzumab product candidate, we have non-exclusively licensed from BioWa certain patent rights that relate to different aspects of the POTELLIGENT® platform.